NeurosynLabs/Neurosyn.Guru/README.md

 Users will select from various menu options to interact with Neurosyn Guru V1.

 # Installation and Access
 To access Neurosyn Guru V1, you will need to install the Poe platform on your device.
 Please follow the instructions below for your respective operating system:
+Once installed, search for "Neurosyn.Guru"

+# Install Poe
 _Apple Devices_
 1. Open the App Store on your Apple device.
 2. Search for "Poe" and select the app.